csu-wingmate/Shark2Pit/README.md

 #### Step-1.
 Create a new folder for fuzzer
 The folder for PeachStar is located at [fuzzers/PeachStar](https://github.com/csu-wingmate/Shark2Pit/tree/master/fuzzers/PeachStar).

 #### Step-2.
-Write a Dockerfile and prepare subject-specific scripts/files
+Write a Dockerfile file
 Refer to the existing folder structure for PeachStar
 ```
 fuzzers/PeachStar
-├── Dockerfile (required): based on this, a Docker image is built (See Step-2 in the tutorial)
+├── Dockerfile (required): based on this, a Docker image is built (See Sdtep-2 in the tutorial)
-└── run.sh (required): main script to run experiment inside a container
+└── other files (required): dependencies for building Peachstar.
 ```
-All the required files (i.e., Dockerfile, run.sh) follow some templates so that one can easily follow them to prepare files for a new fuzzer.
+All the required files (i.e., Dockerfile) follow some templates so that one can easily follow them to prepare files for a new fuzzer.
 # Demo Video
 [Click to view the demo video](https://youtu.be/6tuphioX930.)